Recruitment Season Underway for Associates Programs

 FREQUENTLY ASKED QUESTIONS

 Who is eligible to serve in a South Church Associate program?
-Any member of South Church can apply to serve as an associate in one of the four associate programs: Pastoral, Worship, Social Justice or Fellowship.
+Any member of South Church can apply to serve as an associate in one of the five associate programs: Pastoral, Worship, Social Justice, Fellowship and Learning.
 You are considered a “member” of South Church if you have signed the Membership book and are active in the life of our congregation.
+New this year, Senior Youth are also permitted and encouraged to apply for a one year term.
+Youth will be paired with an adult from the same Associate program.

 What is my work as a South Church Associate?
 The answer depends on the program.
 Here are some general guidelines:

-- Pastoral Associatesassist the ministers by extending pastoral care and services to church members and by organizing and maintaining a Wider Network of Care.
+- Pastoral Associates assist the ministers by extending pastoral care and services to church members and by organizing and maintaining a Wider Network of Care.
 Pastoral Associates provide support for church members in times of celebration (a new life coming into the world), need and connection, and in times of disconnection.
 Typical service includes visiting the sick or home-bound, providing a hot meal, calling someone who is lonely, or contacting someone who has lost a loved one.
+Email the associates at firstname.lastname@example.org.

 - Social Justice Associates support social justice endeavors for the church and local community.
 They provide organizational support, education, and activism on social justice issues through a nonhierarchical group process.
 Currently, we are focusing our efforts on an overarching theme that connects our events/programs/actions throughout the church year.
 The SJA's coordinate the monthly Shared Collection program, including the congregational voting process by which recipient organizations are selected.